LWFlouisa/ImaginedPath-Plus-NaiveBayes/README.md

 # ImaginedPath-Plus-NaiveBayes
-Creates finds a hidden plot direction and then calculates its probability.
+Infers a hidden plot direction and then calculates its probability.